Fledtrain/web102_flashcards/README.md

 The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
+- [x] Cards contains images in addition to or in place of text
 - [x] Cards have different visual styles such as color based on their category
 - [x] _visual style implemented_

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] Made sure to add lazy loading for the images!

 ## Video Walkthrough